zacharyallen66/zacharyallen66/README.md

 ---

 Thanks for visiting!
-I'm always open to connecting on projects at the intersection of data, economics, civic infrastructure policy, and strategic impact — whether it's markets, public planning, I'm open to all ventures.
+I'm always open to connecting on projects at the intersection of data, economics, civic infrastructure policy, and strategic impact.